Rhine-Waal University of Applied Sciences: Reputation

 The courses are accredited by AQAS and ASIIN.
 Recent graduates of the university moved on to become e.g. engineers at BMW and Lufthansa, or went to graduate schools such as University of Melbourne and KTH Royal Institute of Technology.

 Location and campus

-The two campuses are located on the outskirts of Germany's most populous metropolitan region, the Rhine-Ruhr, which can only be reached by Cologne–Nijmegen railway.
+The two campuses are located on the outskirts of Germany's most populous metropolitan region, the Rhine-Ruhr, which can be reached by the Cologne–Nijmegen railway.
+The Kleve campus can also be reached directly from Düsseldorf main train station via the RE10 train.